zhexuphd/home/index.md

 My name is Zhe Xu, and I am currently a research associate and Walter Benjamin postdoctoral fellow in the [Department of Media and Communication](https://www.ifkw.uni-muenchen.de/index.html) at [Ludwig Maximilian University of Munich](https://www.lmu.de/en/), affiliated with [Prof. Dr. Thomas Hanitzsch](https://www.ifkw.uni-muenchen.de/organisation/personen/professoren/hanitzsch_thomas/index.html)'s team and [Prof. Dr. Neil Thurman](https://neilthurman.com/)'s team (by courtesy).
 I am also a PI in the German Research Foundation project [Global Disparities in Journalistic Practices in Mediating Migration Crises (2024-2026)](https://gepris.dfg.de/gepris/projekt/539233881?context=projekt&task=showDetail&id=539233881&).
 I received my Ph.D. from the [University of Cologne](https://portal.uni-koeln.de/es/uoc-home) in 2023.

-My research focuses on **crisis communication** and **computational journalism**.
-Using methods from social, computational, and network sciences, I examine (1) **journalistic practices** in global crises like refugee displacement, climate change, and war, with attention to institutional roles, news framing, and the use of AI and immersive technologies; and (2) their **effects on the public**, including compassion fatigue, the socio-psychological mechanisms of moral denial, and the rise of neoliberalism.
+Using methods from social, computational, and network sciences, my work primarily explores (1) **journalistic practices** in global crises like refugee displacement, climate change, and war, with attention to institutional roles, news framing, and the use of AI and immersive technologies; and (2) their **effects on the public**, including compassion fatigue, the socio-psychological mechanisms of moral denial, and the rise of neoliberalism.
 Together, these efforts aim to critically analyze the processes of **(de)politicization, platformization, and algorithmization** in the **mediation of global humanitarian crises**.
 Please feel free to check the full list of my publications on my [Google Scholar](https://scholar.google.de/citations?user=lxUyedYAAAAJ&hl=en&oi=sra).

 I have undergone extensive training in computational and data science at the [University of Cologne's CA III Quantitative Modeling of Complex Systems](http://ml-school.uni-koeln.de/) and the [NVIDIA Deep Learning Institute](https://learn.nvidia.com/courses/course-detail?course_id=course-v1:DLI+C-FX-06+V2).